aksommerville/egg2/README.md

 Features we *do* support:
  - 2d sprite graphics.
  - Beepy music and sound.
- - Access to music's playhead (eg for rhythm games).
  - Local multiplayer.
 Most hosts can go up to at least 8.
  - Multiple languages.
 Easy for strings, but you're on your own for text written in images.
  - Universal input config.
 Individual games never need to worry about it.